 The hollow was the perfect place to hide.

 Cole’s spent his entire life in the holler—and his entire life working out a way to leave his druggie mother and incarcerated brother.
-As the editor of the school newspaper, he’s an expert in getting to the bottom of a story, and he’s determined to crack Free—who seems un-crack-able.
-Until her dad is caught stealing and the family she was desperate to protect is ripped apart.
+As the editor of the school newspaper, he’s an expert at getting to the bottom of a story, and he’s determined to crack Free—who seems un-crack-able.

 A Young Adult novel by